Straight to the point

 The consequences of greenwashing

 Greenwashing is not just unethical marketing it has significant consequences, not just for the environment but for businesses as well.
-Brands found guilty of greenwashing can have their bottom line seriously affected.
+Brands found guilty of greenwashing can seriously affect their bottom line.

 Consumer distrust: No one likes to be lied to, and by misleading well-intentioned consumers who want to make ethical purchasing decisions, consumers may feel cheated.
 This has an extremely negative effect on a brand’s image and reputation.
 Even if brands clean up their act, it can be very difficult to regain the trust of consumers.